techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

 Restart the Discord app after this and allow it to finish updates.

- If you can't seem to set the correct time no matter what you do, check out[how to fix an incorrect time on Windows](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) which has some handy tips you can try.
+ If you can't seem to set the correct time no matter what you do, check out [how to fix an incorrect time on Windows](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) which has some handy tips you can try.

 ## 8\.
 Rename the Discord Update Executable File